adriennebohlmann/DecisionTrees_on_Gravity/README.md

 * GradientBoostingRegressor
 * AdaBoostRegressor

-In order to observe, tune and improve results, train-testsplit, grid search, cross-validation and other methods help a lot too.
+In order to observe, tune and improve results, train-test-split, grid search, cross-validation and other methods help a lot too.

 Spoiler alert: robustness is a problem.
 I blame this mainly on the lack of explanatory power for the threshold.